ARS7236/AGFPL/README.md

 # ARS7236 General Freedom Public License (AGFPL) v1

+**Version 1 – 2025-12-27**
+© 2025 ARS7236 (@ARS7236 on social media, e.g., YouTube)
 ## TL;DR
-- Credit the original creator – e.g., "Credit: ARS7236"
-- You can modify and share the work, just follow these rules
-- Optional: Ask Original Creator of the work to be co-copyright author if you want
+- **Credit the creator**: Always mention ARS7236 in README, about page, or startup message.
+- **Modify & share**: You can change the program and distribute it, following AGFPL rules.
+- **Human-readable docs**: Modifications should include clear documentation.
-- No suing the original author
+- **No suing**: You cannot take legal action against the original author.
-- You can close only sensitive files; most must stay open
-- Sus/fraud files = automatically open
+- **Source closure rules**:
+  - Full project closure for trivial or corporate reasons is **not allowed**.
+  - Only **sensitive files** may be closed, the rest must stay open.
+  - **Sus files** (fraud/scam/malicious) must remain open.
-- AI-generated documentation = not valid
+  - AI-generated documentation cannot justify closing source.
-- Abusing the license itself = declined, but fun bugs/visual tweaks allowed
+- **Fun tweaks allowed**: Visual mods, fun bugs, or harmless hacks are okay.
-- AGFPL works alongside GNU GPLv3
+- **GPLv3 compatibility**: All AGFPL rules apply alongside GNU GPLv3.
 ## Full License
-See the [LICENSE](./LICENSE) file for full legal text.
+See the [LICENSE](./LICENSE) file for the complete legal text.

-## How to Apply
+## How to Apply AGFPL
-Add this at the top of your source files:
+Add this at the top of each source file:
-"{product name}" – brief description
+<program name> – brief description
 Copyright (C) <year> ARS7236

-This program is free software: you can redistribute and/or modify it under the terms of the ARS7236 General Freedom Public License (AGFPL), based on GNU GPLv3 or later.
+This program is free software: you may redistribute and/or modify it under the terms of the ARS7236 General Freedom Public License (AGFPL), based on GNU GPLv3 or later.

 NO WARRANTY.
-See LICENSE file for full details.